By Peter Charlesworth

 1. Be a photography ninja

-Way back in 1987, Forbes Magazine gave me one of my first formal portrait assignments for their magazine.
+Way back in 1987, Fortune magazine gave me one of my first formal portrait assignments for their magazine.
 I was to photograph Simon Keswick – the ‘Taipan’ of Hong Kong.
 ‘Taipan’ is a term used for the head of Jardine Matheson, a company that pretty much ran business in Hong Kong for centuries.

 For the shoot, the Taipan’s secretary had promised me an hour to set up, but on the day I was kept waiting for over an hour before she finally ushered me into a large gloomy room decorated with old dark oil paintings.
 Sensing that I probably did not have much time, I scrambled to get some lights (battery operated strobes) set up.
 Within a minute I had one light ready and wired into my camera, I was trying to rig up two more lights when the door opened and in stepped Mr. Keswick.
 “I am a busy man,” he said, no greeting, no handshake, “I have little time for this, please get on with it.”

 I asked him to sit in front of a painting of the old Hong Kong water front, turned my light on him, guessed the exposure (I hadn’t even had enough time to take a flash meter reading) and got three frames off before he stood up saying, “Right that’s enough,” and walked out the door.
 Somewhat stunned I packed up my gear, sent the single roll of slide film off by courier to New York and prayed that I might one day work for Fortune again.
 Luckily my guessed exposure worked and I lived to shoot another day.